About

 James Baldwin

-I am a middle school social studies and photography teacher at Stonington Middle School in Stonington, Connecticut USA.
+I am a retired middle school social studies and photography teacher.
 In 2016, I took a year-long leave of absence to travel, volunteer and complete a Fulbright Distinguished Teacher project in Vietnam where I started The Alternate Route blog.
 In Hanoi, I worked with students and educators from middle school through university level to create a poetry sharing website.
-Other fellowships have brought me to Kyrgyzstan, Morocco, Germany, and Cuba.
+Other fellowships have brought me to Kyrgyzstan, Morocco, Germany, Cuba, Korea, and several places in the US.
 I also spent five years teaching in Bolivia and Brazil.

 This new home of The Alternate Route now includes posts from my previous blogs: